 As Charles tries to calm his wife about Kaylee, she reminds him that the social worker is coming to their house tomorrow.
 Ruthie runs in screaming after seeing a snake.
 Helen grabs her shotgun from the basement and takes Ruthie outside.
 As Charles flips through the paper inside, BANG, the gun blasts.
 He doesn’t flinch.
 Helen returns the shotgun to the basement and sends Ruthie upstairs.
 As Helen laments about the never-ending piles of laundry in their house, there’s a knock at the door.
 She panics when she sees Jennifer Schwartz eagerly standing outside, briefcase in hand.
 The social worker is here today.

 Helen welcomes Jennifer into their home, apologizing for the mess.
 She offers her coffee and chips and salsa as Ruthie comes back in.
 Helen explains that Jennifer is here to talk about Adam and asks if Ruthie can be the first one interviewed.

-Ruthie excitedly tells Jennifer about Helen shooting the snake which prompts Jennifer to ask about the guns in the house.
+Ruthie excitedly tells Jennifer about Helen shooting the snake, which prompts Jennifer to ask about the guns in the house.
 Jennifer asks Ruthie about her brother, Joey.
-Ruthie can’t quite remember how old she was when Joey died, but Helen pops back in to say that Ruthie was eleven months old.
+Ruthie can’t quite remember how old she was when Joey died, but Helen pops back in to say that Ruthie was 11 months old.

 Charles is up next.
 He tells Jennifer about his job at a warehouse where he works almost 65 hours a week in order to save for the kids’ college.
 He tells her that Adam is a pretty normal kid.
 “Quiet, and then when you know him, not.”
 He talks about how they used to hunt together but Adam won’t anymore.
 He won’t touch a gun.